ONSdigital/dp-cli/README.md

 Command-line client providing *handy helper tools* for the ONS Dissemination Platform software engineering team

 :warning: Still in active development.
-If you notice any bugs/issues please open a Github issue.
+If you notice any bugs/issues please open a GitHub issue.

 ## Getting started